 - Risky Disposable

-- Your organization will need to decide whether to Ignore or Unsubscribe Invalid: Mailbox Full, Risky: Accept-All and Risky: Unknown addresses.
+- Your organization has to decide whether to Ignore or Unsubscribe Invalid: Mailbox Full, Risky: Accept-All and Risky: Unknown addresses.

-NOTE: We cover Risky: Accept-All and Risky: Unknown addresses in more detail below.
+NOTE: We cover Risky: Accept-All and Risky: Unknown email addresses in detail below.

-Accept-All emails will accept everything sent to them – at least at first.
+Accept-All email addresses will accept everything sent to them – at least at first.
 There are two reasons an email address may be classified as Accept-All:

-- Old-fashioned configuration: The server accepts emails for any address initially but then checks for validity afterward.
+- Old-fashioned configuration: The server accepts email messages for any address initially but then checks for validity afterward.
 If an email address is invalid, the server sends a "delayed bounce" message to the sender.
-Spammers often hide behind their own non-existent, invalid addresses, so this configuration can lead to clogged mail queues as the server makes repeated – and futile – attempts to deliver delayed bounce messages to addresses that likely don’t exist.
-For marketers, these delayed bounce messages negatively impact campaign metrics and overall sender reputation.
+Spammers often hide behind their own non-existent, invalid addresses; so, this configuration can lead to clogged mail queues as the server makes repeated – and futile – attempts to deliver delayed-bounce messages to addresses that likely don't exist.
+For marketers, these delayed-bounce messages negatively impact campaign metrics and overall sender reputation.

-Unknown emails are associated with domains that are not currently responding, potentially due to a temporary issue.
+Unknown email addresses are associated with domains that are not currently responding, potentially due to a temporary issue.
 This uncertainty adds risk to email deliverability.

 Recommendations

-Because Accept-All and Unknown emails are risky, it’s wise to proceed with caution based on your specific situation.
+Because Accept-All and Unknown email addresses are risky, it’s wise to proceed with caution based on your specific situation.

-- Avoid mailing to "Accept All" and "Unknown" addresses to manage bounce rates and regain mail-sending capabilities.
+- Avoid mailing to Accept-All and Unknown email addresses to manage bounce rates and regain mail-sending capabilities.

-- If you follow best practices by removing bounced addresses from your list, it is safer to mail to Accept-All and Unknown addresses, although you should still proceed with caution.
+- If you follow best practices by removing bounced email addresses from your list, it is safer to mail to Accept-All and Unknown email addresses, although you should still proceed with caution.

-Consider a high number of Accept-All and Unknown emails a warning regarding the quality of your data.
+Consider a high number of Accept-All and Unknown email addresses a warning regarding the quality of your data.
 In this situation, we recommend careful consideration and possible data review.